Pain Scale of Fine Line Tattoos: What to Expect

 • Biceps

-💬 What it feels like: A cat scratch or a tickle.
-Most people can relax, chat, or scroll on their phone.
+What it feels like: A light scratch or tickle.
+Most clients can relax, chat, or scroll on their phone.

 • Elbows